Skip to main content

 What Is Jury Duty Like?

-The thought of being gone from work for a week or two for jury duty can evoke feelings of nervousness or even annoyance, but, believe it or not, it's possible to enjoy the experience.
-Apart from fulfilling a civic duty, you get to be involved in one of the most important parts of the American legal system.
+The thought of being gone from work for jury duty can evoke feelings of nervousness or even annoyance.
+But it is possible to enjoy the experience.
+Apart from fulfilling a civic duty, you get involved in one of the most essential parts of the American legal system.
 If you're wondering what to expect, here is a look at how a typical jury duty experience might go for you.

 First Steps

-First, you'll sign in and show some identification, then get sent to a large jury assembly room big enough to hold a couple hundred potential jurors.
-There, you'll be given a summary of what you should expect during your time on jury duty.
-You'll probably also get some helpful handouts about being a juror and maybe even watch a court-produced video giving more information about serving as a juror.
+First, you'll sign in and show your identification, such as your driver's license.
+Then, you'll go to a large jury assembly room big enough to hold a couple hundred potential jurors.
+There, you'll get a summary of what you should expect during jury duty.
+You'll probably get some helpful handouts about being a juror and maybe even watch a court-produced video.
+The court will try to give you more information about serving as a juror.

-Expect plenty of waiting.
-Jurors typically spend long periods of time in the assembly room, which is often well-stocked with things like magazines and puzzles.
-Bring a good book or something else to keep yourself occupied during all the down time.
+Next, expect plenty of waiting.
+Jurors typically spend long periods in the assembly room, often well-stocked with magazines and puzzles.
+Bring a good book to keep yourself occupied during all the downtime.

-The judge will have given you an idea of how long the trial should last during the voir dire.
-It may be as little as a few days to several weeks or even months.
-Often, the attorneys will have motions and arguments to be heard by the judge outside of the jury's presence, so you might be moved into a private jurors' room in the back of the court.
-Much like the jurors' assembly room from your first day, you may have some very long waits in this room.
-After the parties give their closing arguments and the trial is over, the judge will instruct the jury on the law relevant to the case and the jury will begin its deliberations in the private room.
+After this, the attorneys will have motions and arguments to be heard by the judge.
+This is often done outside of the jury's presence.
+They might move you into a jury room in the back of the court.
+Much like the jurors' assembly room on your first day, you may have some very long waits in this room.
+After the parties give their closing arguments, the trial is over.
+The judges will instruct the jury on the law relevant to the case and begin deliberations in the private room.

 Reaching a Verdict